CIRA-GEOIPS/geoips_awips_2/README.md

 Package Overview
 -----------------

-The @package@ plugin provides the capability for
+The awips_tiles plugin provides the capability for

 @ Please include a brief description of what capability this package provides.